 Ideally, these supplies should be stockpiled and kept in the hub room well ahead of a disaster and your family should know to use them only in case of an emergency.

 Water is one of the most difficult parts of any survival plan since it is heavy and bulky, while at the same time going without it for as little as three days will be fatal.
 The availability of water sources will depend in large part on the nature of the emergency happening outside, so the most versatile plan for ensuring access to water is simply to stockpile it in your house ahead of time.
 A good rule of thumb is to store one gallon of water per person per day, which can be used for both drinking and sanitation.

 Although you can purchase bottled water ahead of an emergency, purchasing tens of gallons of water can quickly become expensive.
-Instead, simply fill specifically designed water storage containers (what I use at my home - link) and develop a plan to rotate the water about every 6 months (as recommended by FEMA).
+Instead, simply fill specifically designed water storage containers and develop a plan to rotate the water about every 6 months (as recommended by FEMA).